TobyDavenn/privesc/linuxprivesc.md

 <h1> Path </h1><br>
 find / -perm -u=s -exec ls -l {} \; 2>/dev/null <br>
 Look for non linux binaries <br>

+<h1> MSFCONSOLE </h1>
+if you can login via ssh, use ssh_login on msfconsole then upgrade session to metepreter shell type sessions -u 1 search sugg use 3 session 2 msfconsole exploit suggester if you background a session and upgrade to a metereter shell sessions -u 1